wcgordon1/TustinRecruiting/src/content/jobs/tr-saas-account-executive-tacoma-saas-466ilf.md

 ---
 position: SaaS Account Executive
 description: >-
-  ## About the Role

-  In the vibrant city of Tacoma, nestled between the majestic Mount Rainier and the bustling waterways of the Puget Sound, a compelling opportunity awaits for an ambitious SaaS Account Executive.
-Imagine being part of a cutting-edge Fintech company that’s not just revolutionizing fi...
+  About the Role In the vibrant city of Tacoma, nestled between the majestic Mount Rainier and the bustling waterways of the Puget Sound, a compelling opportunity awaits for an ambitious SaaS Account Executive.
+Imagine being part of a cuttingedge Fintech company that’s not just revolutionizing fi...
 location: 'Tacoma, WA'
 team: Software
 schedule: Standard Business Hours